 • Quality: It´s not all about marketing and experience.
 Quality is still a must in luxury fashion retailers.
 Customers are looking for handmade items and “Made in” is sacred (above all, Made in Italy and Made in France).
 This means that luxury retailers still produce most of their collections near shore.
 Off shore (e.g. China) is used to produce items for the aspirational customer, that is looking for an opening price level.
 In fact, Luxury retailers have evolved into vertical structured business in order to control the quality across the value chain.
 From fabric to retailing.

 • Exclusivity: Uniqueness is given because of scarcity.
-This applies to raw materials, (vicugna, the South American camelids that give some of the finest fibers in the world, at a diameter of 12 μm), skilled handmade labor or quantity of production (e.g. Hermés Birkin bag waiting list).
+This applies to raw materials, (vicugna, the South American camelids that give some of the finest fibers in the world, at a diameter of 12 μm), skilled handmade labor or type (e.g. customization) and production quantity (e.g. Hermés Birkin bag waiting list).

 • Designers: Designers are the gods of the industry, with the permission of CEO that understand and make the business “possible”.
 A designer can destroy or honor a brand.
 See the case of Moschino revival with Jeremy Scott.

-Top Luxury Fashion retailers from the pyramid – Illustrative
+Top Luxury Fashion retailers from the pyramid – Update Pyramid (December 2020)